Katagawa94/katagawa94.github.io/docs/tools/azure-cli.md

 ## Tool integrations
 - **Terraform:** The AzureRM provider supports authenticating via the Azure CLI session; first run az login (or service principal/managed identity variants) and Terraform will reuse the active credentials.
-- **Static Web Apps CLI:** Use swa login to authenticate and obtain a deployment token used by swa deploy for Azure Static Web Apps.[8][9]
+- **Static Web Apps CLI:** Use swa login to authenticate and obtain a deployment token used by swa deploy for Azure Static Web Apps.

 ## Usage in COMPANY
 WIP